MollyAP/reading-notes3/201/Class-03/Class-03.md

 When should you use an ordered list vs an unordered list in your HTML document?
 An Unordered list should be used to create a list of related items, in no particular order.
 An Ordered list should be used to create a list of related items, in a specific order.

 Describe two ways you can change the numbers on list items provided by an ordered list?
+By using either the 'Roman Numeral type' or using 'Nesting lists'.

 <h1>Learn CSS</h1>